 Currently, she is the Executive and Creative Director of Toronto Outdoor Art Fair, Canada’s leading outdoor art fair.
 In this role, she has reinvigorated the organization’s legacy through strengthening its infrastructure, building robust partnerships and implementing essential new programs for artists and the public.
 Her experience as a visual artist has been instrumental in gaining a deeper understanding of the needs of independent artists and the community she serves.

-anahita azrahimi is a visual artist and seasoned arts manager.
-Anahita is passionate about helping arts organizations and independent artists realize their goals and potential with high-impact and simple solutions.
-She has had the pleasure of working with great arts organizations such as Creative Trust, Theatre Direct and Dancemakers to name a few.
-She sits on the advisory board of the Arts Management program at Centennial College and Theatre Direct’s International WeeFestival.
-She has served on the board of Modern Times Stage Company, the steering committee of Cultural Pluralism in the Arts Movement, and as a juror for Dora Mavor Moore Awards - Dance section, and the Ontario Arts Council.
+Anahita has experience working with a diverse range of organizations and artists in contemporary dance, theatre and visual arts such as Creative Trust, Theatre Direct and Dancemakers to name a few.
+She sits on the advisory board of the Arts Management program at Centennial College and the WeeFestival of Arts and Culture for Early Years.
+She has served on the board of Modern Times Stage Company, the steering committee of Cultural Pluralism in the Arts, and has been a juror for the Dora Mavor Moore Awards - Dance section, and the Ontario Arts Council.

 For media inquiries please contact:

 Karli Kachur, Brill Communications

 Board of Directors